sumanb007/kubernetes/sample-project/README.md

 ---
 ### 3.3.
 TLS for Secure HTTPS Access

-For real-world scenario, let's replace self-signed certificate with below options:
+For real-world scenario, it's recommended to use various trusted sources (e.g,;Let's Encrypt, HashiCorp Vault, or private CAs.)

+Here

 ### Option 1: Permanent Solution for Kubernetes Nodes
 Install the CA certificate on all cluster nodes: